fybrik/fybrik/site/docs/contribute/modules.md

 To first make a module available to the control plane, it must be registered by applying a FybrikModule custom resource.

 After that, a FybrikApplication can be submitted.
-For each FybrikApplication submitted, Fybrik chooses the best modules to accommodate the data needs specified in the FybrikApplication, and deploys them.
+For each FybrikApplication submitted, Fybrik chooses the best modules to accommodate the data needs (specified in the FybrikApplication) and deploys them.

 Each module is deployed using its Helm chart.
 Fybrik passes the needed configuration parameters to the module using the [Helm mechanism for passing values](https://helm.sh/docs/chart_template_guide/values_files/).